Kelly Sue DeConnick: Career

 DeConnick began writing DC's Aquaman with issue #43 in December 2018.
 She was interested in writing the character because he's not as well known as his Justice League counterparts.
 In a 2018 interview, DeConnick said "Aquaman is [...] considered second-tier. [...]
 [T]hat makes him an underdog to start with, which is a place I really like to work from."
 In response to those worried about her changing the character, DeConnick said "I'm writing my Aquaman.
 I've done my research...Taking an interest in a character is one thing, but crafting your own unique approach is another."

+From 2021 to 2022, DeConnick commemorated the 80th anniversary of DC's Wonder Woman by writing a three-issue limited series titled Wonder Woman Historia: The Amazons.
+Inspired by George Pérez's reworking of Wonder Woman, Wonder Woman Historia: The Amazons takes place before the birth of Diana and tells of the creation of the Amazons and how Hippolyta became their queen.
+The first issue of Wonder Woman Historia: The Amazons was illustrated by Phil Jimenez, the second by Gene Ha, and the third by Nicola Scott; an omnibus edition of the comics miniseries was released in June 2023.

 Personal life

 Kelly Sue DeConnick was raised on various military bases because her father was in the United States Air Force.
 She says that comics were a part of "base culture" and her mother used to buy Wonder Woman comics thinking they were Go Girl books to give to DeConnick as rewards.
 She earned a drama degree from the University of Texas at Austin.

 DeConnick is married to fellow comic book writer Matt Fraction with whom she has two children, Henry and Tallulah.